 Mr. Smith also has experience representing the Florida Department of Education’s Office of Professional Practices Services in disciplinary proceedings involving allegations of teacher or certified educator misconduct.

 Mr. Smith joined Hinshaw & Culbertson LLP in May 2010.
-Previously he practiced commercial litigation, bankruptcy and healthcare law with Broad and Cassel.
-During this period, he provided outside general counsel services to multiple regional health maintenance organizations and gained remarkable insight into the regulatory, operational, and business needs of health plans and other benefit administration organizations.
+Previously he practiced commercial and construction defect litigation, as well as bankruptcy and healthcare law with Broad and Cassel.
+During this period he was seconded to multiple regional health maintenance organizations and gained remarkable insight into the business, regulatory, and operational needs of insurers and other risk-bearing entities.

-While at Stetson University College of Law, Mr. Smith represented the school nationally as part of the highly regarded Stetson Trial Team.
-He also interned with the U.S. Attorneys' Office for the Middle District of Florida, Tampa Division, directly assisting a team of Assistant U.S. Attorneys in nationally publicized conspiracy trial.
+During law school, Mr. Smith represented Stetson University College of Law nationally on its highly regarded Mock Trial Team, and interned for the U.S. Attorney's Office for the Middle District of Florida, Tampa Division, where he assisted a team of Assistant U.S. Attorneys in a nationally publicized conspiracy trial.

-Before turning to the law, Mr. Smith served as a U.S. Army Air Defense Artillery officer, holding multiple operational and leadership positions in the 101st Airborne Division (Air Assault) and the 3rd Infantry Division (Mechanized).
-As a Captain, he commanded a mechanized air defense battery in the initial coalition assault into Iraq in 2003 and the subsequent peacekeeping mission, and was awarded the Bronze Star Medal (with Valor Device) for his actions in combat.
+Before turning to the law, Mr. Smith served as a U.S. Army Air Defense Artillery officer, holding multiple combat leadership positions in the 101st Airborne Division (Air Assault) and the 3rd Infantry Division (Mechanized).
+As a Captain he commended a mechanized air defense artillery battery in the 2003 coalition assault into Iraq and the subsequent peacekeeping mission and was awarded the Bronze Star Medal (with Valor Device) for his actions.

 - Florida Defense Lawyers’ Association, Member (2010–Present)